 Hunting style and temperament

 Fun-loving, biddable bird dogs, some American Brittanys come with a hyperdrive speed mode acquired from field trial lines.
 Their range varies from medium to wide.
 Some refer to them as “pocket pointers” because they deliver the search, point, nose, and versatile skills of German and English pointing breeds but in a smaller package.
 American Brittanys have strong drive, a cooperative nature, and the desire to please.
 Some tend towards the “soft” side in their inability to take hard correction during training.
 They have been called the clowns of the sporting dog world for their playful, good-natured personality.

 Small to medium.
 Weight 30-40lbs., height 17-1/2” to 20-1/2”.

-Some American Brittanys point from an early age, others take longer.
-Similarly, some are natural retrievers and eager swimmers, others need more time.
-Generalizing is difficult because of this range of development.
+Some American Brittanys point from an early age, while others take longer.
+Additionally, some are natural retrievers and eager swimmers, but others need more time.
+As a result, generalizing is difficult because of this range of development.

 Epilepsy and hip dysplasia have been noted as health concerns.

 There are lots of great American Brittany breeders out there.
 Also on the plus side, there are different types of American Brittanys.
 That could, of course, be a minus.
 Prospective Brittany buyers should learn what type of bird hunting particular breeders do and how their dogs have been bred to maximize success in that type of hunting.

 Love all things about the American Brittany or hunting dogs?
 Watch “All about the Dogs” an American Brittany Film.